The Affordable Care Act: What It Means for Children, Families, and Early Childhood Programs

 If your child care or Head Start center has 50 or more full time employees, you are considered a "large business" under the health care law.
 Check out the important parts of the law that apply to you.

-Open enrollment in the Marketplace starts October 1, with coverage starting as soon as January 1, 2014.
+Open Enrollment for 2016 begins on November 1 and goes through January 31, 2016.
 But families and small businesses can visit www.HealthCare.gov or CuidadoDeSalud.gov TODAY to find the information they need prepare for open enrollment.
 Want quick answers to your questions?
 Visit the Health Care Help Center and the Health Care Glossary for more information, or find help in your area.

 Last Reviewed: October 6, 2015